BasZeroCode/IBM-Front-End-Developer-Professional-Certificate/Introduction-to-Software-Engineering/Week-3/Practice-Quiz-2.md

 ## Question 2

 Which of the following words is used for the data stored in an object?
-1 point

 - [ ] Behavior
 - [ ] Method